Kiefer's Wager: John Hutchinson

 Anselm Kiefer.
 Besetzungen (Occupations), 1969.

 The process of transformation is never complete in Kiefer's art.
-Accordingly, his ideas of change and restoration have been constantly modified over the last twenty years, and the state of equilibrium, the hidden goal of his artistic work, has become more and more decisive.
-Initially, Kiefer concentrated on German history, but today he deals with world history.
+Accordingly, his ideas of change and restoration have been constantly modified over the last twenty years: the state of balance, the hidden goal of his artistic work, has become increasingly decisive.
+Initially, Kiefer focused on German history; today he deals with world history.
+Nevertheless, these two interests are not mutually exclusive; on the contrary, they are interconnected.
+Kiefer's art leads us to new insights, namely that the transformation of German history cannot be achieved separately from that of world history and that neither can be reached without individual freedom.

 “With what seems to be an incredible naïveté and insouciance, Kiefer is drawn time and again to those icons, motifs, themes of the German cultural and political tradition which, a generation earlier, had energized the fascist cultural synthesis that resulted in the worst disaster of German history.
 Kiefer provocatively reenacts the Hitler salute in one of his earliest photo works; he turns to the myth of the Nibelungen, which in its medieval and Wagnerian versions has always functioned as a cultural prop of German militarism; he revives the tree and forest mythology so dear to the heart of German nationalism; he indulges in reverential gestures toward Hitler's ultimate culture hero, Richard Wagner; and he suggests a pantheon of German luminaries in philosophy, art, literature, and the military, including Fichte, Klopstock, Clausewitz, and Heidegger, most of whom have been tainted with the sins of German nationalism and certainly put to good use by the Nazi propaganda machine; he reenacts the Nazi book burnings; he paints Albert Speer's megalomaniac architectural structures as ruins and allegories of power; he conjures up historical spaces loaded with the history of German-Prussian nationalism and fascist chauvinism such as Nuremberg, the Mairkische Heide, or the Teuteburg forest, and he creates allegories of some of Hitler's major military ventures.”